 We started to introduce electric vehicles (EV) since 2015 - as inspection units for urban road maintenance contracts in Auckland, Hamilton and Wellington.
 In their first six months, EVs saved over three tonnes of greenhouse gas emissions – equal to the carbon sequestered by three acres of forest in a year.
 Where EVs are not appropriate, Downer has hybrid petrol electric vehicles (Mitsubishi Outlander Hybrid SUV or similar) available.
 These vehicles have an electric motor for city driving and a petrol combustion engine to give it range.

-We have recently introduced new, state of the art patrol/response vehicles into our roading maintenance contracts, which only require a Class 1 licence to drive (licensed truck drivers are in short supply).
+We have recently introduced new, state of the art patrol/response vehicles into our roading maintenance contracts, which only require a Class 1 license to drive (licensed truck drivers are in short supply).
 500t CO2 emissions will be saved for each vehicle in its lifetime.
 They can be used for multiple tasks, hold a variety of equipment, and offer greater response capabilities.

 Downer has been replacing its large trucks with more fuel-efficient European light commercial vehicles that generate significantly reduced gas emissions.
 For every litre of fuel used, the new fleet generates 51% lower levels of CO2 and 94% lower levels of NO2.
 We are also looking at large electric and hydrogen vehicles from Scania, as alternatives to the diesel truck fleet.